 After baking, remove from the oven and let cool until parchment paper is easily pulled away from the biscuit.
 Once cool, match up like sizes and add ganache to pastry bag to fill.

-Once you’ve made the sandwiches, eat immediately or chill in the refrigerator for up to 3 days.
+Once you’ve made the sandwiches, eat immediately or chill in the refrigerator for up to three days.

 While these didn’t turn out perfect (I need to work on getting the sizes all the same and level/smooth on top), but the taste was phenomenal.
 Chocolate, raspberry, and vanilla macarons, all filled with homemade raspberry filling.
 Ladurée doesn’t have much on me (though Pierre Hermé still does)!